eric-babcock/music-notes/README.md

 ## Todos

 [ ] Create a book of my 5 favorite songs for Mila- 3

+[] Unzip EPUBs for their image files \footnote{If there is a song that you want, PLEASE don't use Frescobaldi right now there is NOT ENOUGH TIME. }

 [ ] I would like to create a folder that contains tables of contents of all the music books I'm downloading -1